 Yeehaw!

 C2C: Country to Country is a music festival for all who enjoy good old American country music.
 The multi-day event, held at The O2, has been running for over a decade and has received an award from the Country Music Association in recognition of its contributions to developing country music outside of the US.
-The festival regularly draws some of the biggest country stars, with the 2024 bill headlined by Kane Brown, Brad Paisley, and Old Dominion.
+The festival regularly draws some of the biggest country stars, with the 2026 bill headlined by Keith Urban, Zach Top, and Brooks & Dunn.

 -